alexandrewillame/Attack-Shark-Profile-Switcher/README.md

 This tool doesn't use an official API — it was built by observing what the Attack Shark Hub sends to the mouse.
 A firmware or Hub update could change that and break switching.
-If that happens, open an issue; recapturing the protocol is documented in `capture/FINDINGS.md`.
+Tested and working on Attack Shark V8 with Mouse Firmware version V3.03, receiver firmware version v3.00 and Attack Shark Mouse Hub V1.0.2.0.

 ## Command line